 While fiber internet is only available in some states, satellite internet can be accessed from anywhere.
 In fact, researchers in Antarctica can also get connected using satellite internet!
 This is because the satellite receiver catches internet signals wirelessly.
 No other form of internet is available in Antarctica because no wires have yet been dug under the oceans to connect Antarctica with the rest of the world.

 Although it is highly accessible, satellite internet comes at the lowest speeds.
 This is because signals from Earth have to travel to a satellite and back.
-All we can say is don’t get angry at your significant other for responding slowly if they are in Antarctica!
+All i can say is don’t get angry at your significant other for responding slowly if they are in Antarctica!

 The competition is really between the two most popular Types Of Internet Connection – cable intent and fiber internet.
 While cable is cheaper, fiber provides much higher speeds.
 Given the number of internet devices popping up, your internet consumption is bound to increase over time.
-This is why we believe it is more advisable to pay the additional price for high-speed fiber.
+This is why i believe it is more advisable to pay the additional price for high-speed fiber.

 In the case that fiber-optic lines have not made their way into your town, the next best option you have is cable internet.
 Choosing your current television service provider as your internet service provider might be the way to go as that would facilitate bundling.
 Best of luck with your internet and everything else!